gaurav-aryal/personal_blog/src/content/projects/SimpleWeatherAPI.md

 Weather data is a valuable resource that can enhance the functionality and user experience of your applications and services.
 Our Weather API provides a straightforward way to access this data, perform geocoding tasks, and retrieve location coordinates, making it a versatile tool for developers in various industries.

-Ready to harness the power of weather data in your projects?
-Check out the Weather API on GitHub, explore the documentation, and start integrating weather information into your applications today.
-With the API, you'll have the insights you need to create smarter, more user-friendly solutions.

 GitHub Repository Link: https://github.com/gaurav-aryal/WeatherAPI